 Getting active and exercising is good for our health, but not everyone can or will run long distances, play sports or lift heavy weights.
 Low-impact exercise can still get you moving, feel great and burn calories!
-High-impact exercise that involves running and jumping on hard surfaces can be hard on your joints.
-Lower-impact exercise can protect and lubricate joints, while being a great stress reliever too.
+High-impact exercises that involve running and jumping on hard surfaces can be hard on your joints.
+Lower-impact exercises can protect and lubricate joints, while being a great stress reliever too.

 Walking is probably the best low-impact exercise you can do!
 Walking and other forms of low-impact exercise can be readily integrated into anyone’s routine without the need to stop and seek out (potentially expensive) exercise equipment.
 We’re taking a look at low-impact exercise, as well as some other options that you can try if you’re feeling adventurous.

 What’s the difference between high and low impact exercise?